We Reviewed 10,584 Cybersecurity Job Postings— Here’s What We Learned

 Despite claims of demand for ‘millions of cybersecurity professionals’, finding your first role in security still proves challenging.

 Cybersecurity hiring is broken, and it’s putting organizations at risk.
 There are a number of reasons for this.
-Many employers are accused of seeking ‘unicorn’ candidates — those with experience, certifications, and who may be willing to accept a less-than-competitive salary; essentially a perfect match for the employer’s wish list.
+Many employers are accused of seeking ‘unicorn’ candidates — those with extensive perience, certifications, and who may be willing to accept a less-than-competitive salary; essentially a perfect match for an employer’s wish list.
 Additionally, unlike many other professions, there’s rarely a clear path on how to get started in information security.

-We reviewed over 10,000 entry-level cybersecurity career openings over a 6 month period.
+We reviewed over 10,000 entry-level cybersecurity career openings over a 6 month period to see we could learn about the security market.
 Here’s what we found.

 1. Entry level = ‘some experience required’ (usually)